mabuelgh/intersight-metrics-bridge/README.md

 Default password for influxDB and Grafana is admin / password.

 ## Collected Metrics
-* Host Power Usage in Watt
+* Host Power Usage in Watt.

 ## Features to come
-* New metrics to fetch
+* New metrics to fetch.

 ## New Features
-* No Serial Number in YAML inventory will result in collection of all servers in an Intersight domain.
+* If you do not input Servers Serial Number in the YAML inventory, it will result in the collection of all servers in an Intersight domain.

 ## Authors